nwg/racket-wiki/Intro-Projects.md

 * Fix Swindle to have `call-next-method` available without `#lang swindle`
 * Find uses of log-xxx (using the global logger), and use 5.3.2's new `define-logger` form to change them to use their own logger.
 That way, users can filter the log messages.
 Examples might include "optimizer" and "file dependency" categories of messages.

-# Integration

-These are improvements to other systems to better support Racket.

-* ~~Racket support for github code highlighting~~
-* Racket support for github code editing
-* Etags support for Racket features
-* Improve Racket support in Ohloh's line counter
-* Racket support in MediaWiki's GeSHi highligher
-  - Awaiting Integration into GeSHi source: [Tim Brown](mailto:tim@timb.net) has written [racket.php](https://github.com/tim-brown/geshi-racket/blob/master/racket.php), it is scheduled for the next iteration of GeSHi, but the next iteration of GeSHi might be a little while.
-* Extend the gabot IRC bot to deliver messages to offline people (contact [Eli](mailto:eli@barzilay.org) for more info)
-  - Optionally, extend it to do more cool stuffs
-  - [rudybot](https://github.com/offby1/rudybot) is another possible starting point
-* [LightTable](http://www.lighttable.com/) plugin for Racket.
-See the [plugin for Haskell](https://github.com/jetaggart/light-haskell) for an example.
-* Racket support for CodeMirror.org (see http://codemirror.org/mode/index.html)